Professional guidance in separation and divorce

 Judicial Separation

-Separation from bed and board means that you remain legally married but live apart from each other.
-This is often a choice for couples who, for religious or financial reasons, do not want to fully divorce.
-Although the marriage legally continues to exist, agreements must still be made regarding the division of property, alimony, and other matters.
+Judicial separation means that you remain legally married but live apart from each other.
+This is often a choice for couples who, for religious or financial reasons, do not wish to fully divorce.
+Although the marriage legally continues to exist, arrangements must still be made regarding the division of property, alimony, and other matters.

 –Najib